Re-Navigating the Anza Trail

 In a one-of-a-kind partnership with the National Park Service, AIANTA will begin chronicling the stories of the tribes located on or near the Anza Trail.

-The three-year partnership will result in educational webinars for tribes, a print/online guidebook reflecting past and present-day tribal attractions at key spots along the trail, and a first-of-its kind map, that will translate key locations along the trail back in the original native languages.
+The three-year partnership will result in educational webinars for tribes, a print/online guidebook reflecting past and present-day tribal attractions at key spots along the trail, and a map of Indigenous place names along and near the Anza trail.
+The place names were generously shared for the purposes of this project by the Tribes who are their caretakers.

 Preliminary Outreach Calls